HugoFernandes2343/LAPR4_2017-2018/docs/blue/s1140420/sp3/README.md

 	- sendPDFfile(HttpServletResponse response, String fileName)

  	This method basically opens up the file that already exists on the server, and converts it to array of bytes.
 Once I have an array of bytes, I just create an OutputStream, and write them.
 When this thing executes, the client already has the file on their end.

 	- exportToDownload(WorkbookDTO toExport)

 	This method is familiar to each side (to the Server and to the Client also).
 Here, it is being captured what the client sent through.
 It is going to be saved in a local field.
 Whenever the exportToDownload is called, this field has to be set in order to define the actual Workbook that has to be downloaded.

-	Moreover, as it was mentioned before, the DownloadPFImpl class..:
+	Moreover, as it was mentioned before, the DownloadPFImpl class:

 	- extends RemoteServiceServlet class, which has already existed.
 The class DonwloadPDFImpl extends it, in order to be able to use it during the work.

 	- implements iText, which is an external library.

 # 4. Design